piratos/llmfilters/README.md

 - Adding metadata to the message, which can be used by other filterblocks or can be used to prepare the final prompt going to the user or to the LLM.

+## Getting Started

+1. Install the lib `pip install git+https://github.com/piratos/llmfilters`
+2. Create a pipeline file or use one from the `Examples` folder (see below)
+3. Run the pipeline using the utility `llmfilters-run --pipeline-file path/to/pipeline.yaml`

+## Usage

+This lib should be imported, augmented with needed blocks then used inside the LLM app/infrastructure rather then being executed in standalone way.

 ## Project Structure

 The project structure is as follows: